namankhare/basic-kafka-js/readme.md

 ## Setup (NodeJS)

+-   Run `npm install` to install the packages.
 -   Replace `<your-ip>` in the `client.js` file.
 -   Add topic name.
 -   Run `create-topic.js` to create the topic. eg: use `npm run add-topic`.